GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/hosting/index.md

 <!-- This docs has been changed to primarily explain
      how to publish and update to the Chrome Web Store.
-     TODO: A rewrite should explore the reasoning behind each distribution options (locally unpacked, enterprise,
+     TODO: A rewrite should explore examples and use cases of each distribution options (locally unpacked, enterprise,
      JSON preference file, personal server for Linux users). -->